 \section{Applying the Method}

-The HSM requires several parameters to be set to efficiently generate an accurate and useful network.
-To choose these parameters, we need the basic basin characteristics, at least in the broad strokes.
-Since the structure of the basins of an arbitrary function are generally not known a priori, we propose three numerical experiments as a way to deduce this basic structure.
-These experiments would need to be applied to each different systems of interest.
+The HSM requires several parameters, summarized in Table \ref{table:ParamTable}, to be set to efficiently generate an accurate and useful network.
+To choose these parameters, we need information about the ``basic structure" of the PES.
 By ``basic structure" we mostly refer to the structure of the basins of attraction around the minima in the PES since the Hydra String Method finds minima and first order saddle points which lie along the ridges of the basins.
 Of chief interest is the distance between basins, the radial size of the basins, and the number of saddles connected to a minimum.
+Knowing this structure tells us how far away from minima to look for saddles, how accurately we need to resolve the basin, and how many strings we need to extend from a minimum to find the saddles.

-Each numerical experiment we propose addresses each one of these characteristics of the basins.
+Since the structure of the basins of an arbitrary function are generally not known a priori, we propose three numerical experiments as a way to deduce this basic structure.
+Each numerical experiment we propose addresses one of the characteristics of the basins we are interested in.
 We will make extensive use of these experiments to determine values for the various parameters used in the Hydra String Method which will be discussed in Section \ref{Parameters}.

 In our experience, determining this basic structure requires an iterative approach.
 That is, the easiest way to pick values for the parameters of the Hydra String Method is to first run the Hydra String Method.
 This can be done with very conservative choices for the various parameters which can then be used to refine those initial choices.
 This process can be repeated several times to more fully understand the structure.